croquiscom/crojsdoc/guides/ListOfTagsGuide.md

 @abstract
 ```

-# Commands for methods and properties
+# Tags for methods and properties

 ## @memberOf